-The logistic regression analysis was used to analyse these factors and the results presented in Table 2.
+The logistic regression analysis was used to analyse these factors and the results presented in Table 3.
 The probability of .000 indicates that Wald Chi-square (F- statistic) is significant and this means that the independent variables jointly influence farmers' decision to adopt NERICA.
 The Pseudo R-squared of 0.208 indicates that about 20.8% of the variation in the probability of adoption is explained by the factors used for the study.
 The remaining 79.20% of the variations are explained by other factors.

-Farmers' educational level, household size, primary occupation and their perception of NERICA significantly affected their adoption of the innovation.
+Farmers' educational level, household size, primary occupation (rice farming) and their rice perception significantly affected their adoption of the innovation.
 Out of these 4 statistically significant variables, 2 had a positive effect on NERICA rice technology adoption.

 These indicate that as farmers' educational level increases their ability to adopt NERICA also increases.
 In other words, farmers with a higher level of education have higher probability of adopting the technology than those with lower educational level.
-This may be due to the fact that educated farmers are more business oriented than their uneducated counterparts.
+This may be attributed educated farmers being more business oriented than their uneducated counterparts.
 Those who are more business oriented with farming will always want new and improved varieties of crops such as NERICA.
 In addition, farmers with more years of education are expected to have better information and knowledge about improved technologies than those who are not educated.
 As a result, the positive sign of education was expected since educated farmers are more prone to adoption because they have tendency to co-operate favourably with other farmers and in turn pass on the innovation to them [23].

-As expected, farmers in the study area who think NERICA is better the other rice varieties have a higher probability of adopting the technology than those who think otherwise.
+As expected, farmers in the study area with positive perception of NERICA have a higher probability of adopting the technology than those who think otherwise.
 Household size was significant at 10% but had a negative effect on NERICA technology adoption.
 This implies that as household size increases, the probability of technology adoption reduces.
 In other words, households with fewer members adopted the technology better than those with more household members, which seem to contradict the expectations of this study.
 The nature of the NERICA technology required more labour and was favoured by large household size.
-On the other hand, the technology required higher level of financial commitment such as the acquisition of more and new input and that did not favour households with large members since funds to be used for farming was reduced to settle the high household expenditure.
-Hence, farmers with large household sizes who lacked funds to farm did not adopt NERICA better than those who had smaller household size but had funds and other resources to farm.
+On the other hand, the technology required higher level of financial commitment such as the acquisition of more and new input and that did not favour households with large members since funds to be used for farming were reduced to settle the high household expenditure.
+Hence, farmers with large household sizes who lacked funds to farm did not adopt NERICA better than those who had smaller household sizes but had funds and other resources to farm.